 - A. Residential is for a residential property owner whose property meets all of the following criteria and will have water service provided and billed under residential rate provisions using residential rates: - 1.
-The property is used as a detached single-family residential living unit by an owner or tenant and is intended to be used as a residential dwelling; and - The property is classified by the Williamson County Assessor as a residential or homebelt property; and - 3.
-Is served by a single water meter serving a single residential living unit; and - The development consists primarily of similar units and not mixed-use or attached dwellings which are classified as "multiresidential". - 5.
-The occupant (owner or tenant) has a unique utility service contract with the Lity or water district.
-An addendum to the water supply contract authorizes the Lity to provide and be paid for city provided services if served water from MVUD, Milcrofton, HB&TS or Brentwood (specific addendums are in their contracts for Lity services). - B. Multiresidential customers are those that live in residential living units containing the following characteristics.
+The property is used as a detached single-family residential living unit by an owner or tenant and is intended to be used as a residential dwelling; and - 2.
+The property is classified by the Williamson County Assessor as a residential or homebelt property; and - 3.
+Is served by a single water meter serving a single residential living unit; and - 4.
+The development consists primarily of similar units and not mixed-use or attached dwellings which are classified as "multi-residential". - 5.
+The occupant (owner or tenant) has a unique utility service contract with the City or water district.
+An addendum to the water supply contract authorizes the City to provide and be

+- paid for City provided services if served water from MVUD, Milcrofton, HB&TS or Brentwood (specific addendums are in their contracts for City services). - B. Multi-residential customers are those that live in residential living units containing the following characteristics.
 Service is priced at residential rates using "multiple minimums".
 Multiple minimums apply when more than one living unit is served from one water meter.
 This allows for water service to be priced as if each living unit were measured and billed separately.
 The effect is that total consumption is divided by total units to determine the pricing per unit and billed to the party contracting for service.
-Living units with one meter/unit will result in being priced as if they are residential. - The property is used as an attached or detached multi-family residential living unit by an owner or tenant and is intended to be used as residential dwellings; and - The property is classified by the Williamson County Assessor as a residential (condominiums, townhomes, duplexes, triplexes) or commercial property (apartments, duplexes, triplexes) or governmental property (Franklin Housing Authority); and - The development consists primarily of similar mixed-use or attached dwellings which are not classified as "residential" above. - 4.
-The occupant (owner or tenant) typically does not have a utility service contract with the Lity or water district and the contract for service is typically with a commercial enterprise, an agent of the owner/tenant (e.g., a homeowner's association or property management firm) or a government entity (Franklin Housing Authority).
-An addendum to the water supply contract authorizes the Lity to provide and be paid for Lity provided services if served water from MVUD, Milcrofton, HB&TS or Brentwood (specific addendums are in their contracts for Lity services).
+Living units with one meter/unit will result in being priced as if they are residential. - 1.
+The property is used as an attached or detached multi-family residential living unit by an owner or tenant and is intended to be used as residential dwellings; and - 2.
+The property is classified by the Williamson County Assessor as a residential (condominiums, townhomes, duplexes, triplexes) or commercial property (apartments, duplexes, triplexes) or governmental property (Franklin Housing Authority); and - 3.
+The development consists primarily of similar mixed-use or attached dwellings which are not classified as "residential" above. - 4.
+The occupant (owner or tenant) typically does not have a utility service contract with the City or water district and the contract for service is typically with a commercial enterprise, an agent of the owner/tenant (e.g., a homeowner's association or property management firm) or a government entity (Franklin Housing Authority).
+An addendum to the water supply contract authorizes the City to provide and be paid for City provided services if served water from MVUD, Milcrofton, HB&TS or Brentwood (specific addendums are in their contracts for City services). - C. Nonresidential is a customer who does not meet the requirements as a residential or multi-residential customer but may have living units on the property.
+Included are farms, healthcare facilities, hospitals, assisted living facilities, hotels (including extended stay facilities) and common properties for residential and multi-residential developments.
+All "irrigation water" shall be classified as nonresidential even if delivered to a residential customer.
+Water pricing will be under nonresidential (commercial) rate provisions.